Background - PLEASE NOTE THE CHANGE IN FUNDING MAXIMUM

 - Please note: If applying for a community event sponsorship, all activities must be free and open to the public.
 If providing health screenings, all funds must support screening and related costs.

-- Please note: If applying for a conference sponsorship, all funds must support conference registration scholarships and conference costs
+- Please note: If applying for a conference sponsorship, all funds must support conference registration scholarships and conference costs.
+Applicant must discuss how they will publicize the availability of scholarships and receive scholarship requests.
+Applicant must also break down sponsorship costs in the project budget.

 - Please note: You must submit a copy of your CURRENT IRS 501(c) (3) Determination Letter with the application